 It is important to bear in mind how your report will be used.
 Your report will be fed back anonymously to the applicant, who will then be allowed to respond to factual inaccuracies or questions you raise.
 Following this, members of peer review panels will be asked to use your reports as a tool for ranking between proposals.

 When you are asked to review a proposal, all the necessary documents will be sent to your Joint electronic Submission (Je-S) account.
 If you are asked to review a proposal submitted against a particular call for proposals, we will also include a web link to the call document which will set out all the call requirements providing you with background information as to what the applicant was advised.
+You should also check the “Instructions to Reviewer” notes specific to the request which are available within the JeS form.
+These will explain, for example, where you are only required to comment on certain aspects/projects on the proposal.

 The proposal you are asked to review includes a case for support.
 In some instances, the case for support may include a link to a web site containing information on the research proposed.
 Reviewers are not required to consider this additional information when providing comments on a proposal.
 If you do choose to look at this information, it is possible that your anonymity to the applicant will be compromised.